skywind3000/vim-preview/README.md

 `n` will tell ctags add a `line number` filed in each tag record and `S` means including function signatures.

-`vim-preview` can work fine without these two fileds but it can't tell you line number in the command line and it will guess the function signature which may get a incorrect result sometimes.
+`vim-preview` can work fine without these two fields but it can't tell you line number in the command line and it will guess the function signature which may get an incorrect result sometimes.

 Don't generate tags file manually, use some tags manager like [gutentags](https://github.com/ludovicchabant/vim-gutentags), [easytags](https://github.com/xolox/vim-easytags) and [gen_tags](https://github.com/jsfaint/gen_tags.vim).
 They will take good care of your tags files.